 Colorado Sex Crimes Lawyer

 The penalties for a sexual assault or unlawful sexual contact conviction are very severe.
 Unlawful sexual contact is a class 4 felony if the defendant compelled the victim by use of force, intimidation, or threat.
-Sexual assault ranges from a class 1 misdemeanor to a class 2 felony depending on the violence of the situation and other mitigating factors.
+Sexual assault ranges from a class 1 misdemeanor to a class 2 felony depending on the violence of the situation and other aggravating or mitigating factors.
 As the aggravating factors increase, the fines and prison time a defendant will face also increase.
 A class 4 sexual assault felony carries 4-12 years in prison, thousands of dollars in fines, and mandatory parole.
 If the defendant forced the victim with physical force or violence or used a date rape drug, the defendant will be charged with a class 3 sexual assault felony that requires a sentence of 8-24 years in prison, even higher fines, and mandatory parole.
 If the defendant was helped by someone, the victim suffered serious physical injury, or the defendant was armed with a deadly weapon, he or she will be charged with a class 2 felony and will face 16-48 years in prison, up to $1 million in fines, and mandatory parole.
 Additionally, some more serious sex offenses are classified in an “indeterminate” sentencing range.
 These individuals may be kept in custody for the rest of their lives, even if they have served all of the time in their sentencing range.

 Being convicted of a sex crime in Colorado will not only affect you in the years you serve in prison, but once you are released from prison.
 If convicted, you will be registered as a sex offender for the rest of your life.
 This is something you will have to tell your neighbors, friends, and future employers about.
 Convicted sex offenders will face serious prejudice, and your record will determine where you can live and work for the rest of your life.